0xflotus/dinos/docs/README.md

 # [Dinos Docs](https://0xflotus.github.io/dinos/)

 These are the docs of [dinos](https://0xflotus.github.io/dinos/).
-Currently with no stylesheets
+Currently with simple stupid stylesheets